Shrine of Remembrance: Exterior

 The design of the Shrine is based on the ancient Mausoleum at Halicarnassus, one of the Seven Wonders of the World, and the Parthenon in Athens.
 It is a structure of square plan roofed by a stepped pyramid and entered on the north and south through classical porticos, each of eight fluted Doric columns supporting a pediment containing sculpture in high relief.
 The porticos are approached by wide flights of steps which rise in stages to the podium on which the Shrine sits.
-The east and west facing fronts are marked at the corners by four groups of statuary by Paul Raphael Montford, representing Peace, Justice, Patriotism and Sacrifice.
-The Art Deco style and motifs draw on Greek and Assyrian sculpture.
-The symbolism is Neo-Classical.
+The east and west facing fronts are marked at the corners by four groups of statuary, representing Peace, Justice, Patriotism and Sacrifice.

 Around the outer stone balustrade that marks the Shrine's external boundary are the 16 stone "battle honours" discs.
 These represent the battle honours granted by King George V and commemorate Australia's contributions to the following battles: Landing at Anzac (Gallipoli), Sari Bair, Rumani, Gaza-Beersheba, the North Sea, the Cocos Islands, Megiddo, Damascus, Villers-Bretonneux, Amiens, Mont St Quentin, the Hindenburg Line, Ypres, Messines, Pozieres and Bullecourt.